-In late spring of 1992, 1993, and 1994 oceanographic surveys of Georges Bank spawning grounds were conducted to examine stratification variability and its effect on larval fish survival.
-The first two years were funded by NOAA Climate and Global Change, Marine Ecosystem Response Program and the later year was funded by the US GLOBEC Program (Global Ecostystem Dynamics).
+In 1992, 1993 and 1994, oceanographic surveys were conducted in known fish spawning grounds of Georges Bank to examine stratification variability and its effect on larval fish survival.
+The surveys were carried out in late-spring, in the month of May, on the southern flank of Georges Bank.
+The first two years were funded by NOAA Climate and Global Change, Marine Ecosystem Response Program and the later year was funded by the US GLOBEC Program (Global Ecosystem Dynamics).

-The objectives of these cruises were to test and intercalibrate a variety of sampling systems for determining the distribution and abundance of larval fish and their planktonic prey in relation to hydrographic conditions.
+The objectives of these surveys were to test and inter-calibrate a variety of sampling systems for determining the distribution and abundance of larval fish and their planktonic prey in relation to hydrographic conditions.
 An additional objective was to test and evaluate different sampling strategies that could be used in future field operations.

-The purpose of this manuscript is to provide a progress report and summary of data collected by the Woods Hole NMFS scientists.
+The purpose of this manuscript is to provide a progress report and summary of data collected by the Woods Hole National Marine Fisheries Service (NMFS) scientists.
 Many other scientists (approximately 100) and institutions are involved.
 This report is intended for scientists outside the GLOBEC project as a brief overview of work in progress.
-Much of the text and figures are extracted from Manning et al., 1994 and Taylor et al., (in prep).
+Much of the text and figures are extracted from Manning et al., MS 1994 and Taylor and Manning, MS 1994.
 The sampling systems are described and the data is summarized primarily in the form of contoured distributions.
-The discussion section is limited to brief notes on the significant unplanned observations of a) a wind event, b) the appearance of Scotian Shelf Water on Georges Bank, c) highly resolved tidal fronts, and d) small structure of the fluorescence signal.
+The discussion section is limited to brief notes on the significant unplanned observations of a) a wind event - i.e. anomalous wind events, b) the appearance of Scotian Shelf Water on Georges Bank - advective water mass intrusions, c) highly resolved tidal fronts, and d) small-scale structure of the fluorescence signal - i.e. smallscale patchiness of acoustic backscatter and fluorescence.